-- Personal information that you provide us when you create a Google Account (like your name and password, phone number, date of birth, or payment information). - Information that we collect as you on how you use Google services and your settings but could include the following:
+- manage information associated with specific products. - Personal information that you provide us when you create a Google Account (like your name and password, phone number, date of birth, or payment information). - Information that we collect as you use our services: - Information about your apps, browsers & devices, such as unique identifiers tied to the browser. application, or device you're using; and information about the interaction of your apps, browsers,

-- When necessary for our legitimate interests and those of third parties, including to: - Enforce legal claims, including investigation of potential violations of applicable Terms of Service.
-For example, analyzing content to help us detect abuse such as spam, malware, and illegal content. - Detect, prevent, or otherwise address fraud, abuse, security, or technical issues with our services.
-For example, collecting and analyzing IP addresses and cookie data to protect against automated abuse. - Protect against harm to the location, and the date and time of access.
+- analyzing content to help us detect abuse such as spam, malware, and illegal content. - Detect, prevent, or otherwise address fraud, abuse, security, or technical issues with our services.
+For example, collecting and analyzing IP addresses and cookie data to protect against automated abuse. - Protect against harm to the rights, property or safety of Google, our users, or the public, including disclosing information to government authorities.
+For example, responding to legal process or enforceable requests from governments and courts to disclose data, after carefully reviewing each request to make